 Personal injury cases arise anytime the careless, negligent, or intentional actions of an individual, business, or entity caused harm to somebody else.
 These cases can arise in countless ways throughout Denver.
-At The O’Sullivan Law Firm, our attorneys regularly help clients who have sustained injuries caused by the following types of incidents:
+Our team has regularly helped clients who have sustained serious injuries caused by the following types of incidents:

-Please understand that this is not an all-inclusive list of the ways that personal injury cases arise in Denver.
-We strongly encourage you to speak to one of our personal injury lawyers for a free consultation of your case so we can help determine the best steps moving forward for your particular situation and get you the fair compensation you deserve.
+Please understand that this is not an all-inclusive list of the ways a case may arise.
+We strongly encourage you to speak to one of our injury lawyers, as we work on a contingency fee basis.
+We can help determine the best steps moving forward for your particular situation and get you the fair compensation you deserve.

-There are various steps that personal injury victims in Denver need to take after the incident occurs in order to help maximize their chances of receiving full compensation.
+There are various steps that injury victims in Denver need to take after the accident occurs in order to help maximize a client’s chances of receiving full compensation.
 Some of these steps begin immediately after the injury occurs and include:

-Seeking immediate medical care.
+Seeking immediate medical attention.
 The number one priority in these situations is for an injury victim to seek medical care as soon as possible.
-Even if the injuries do not seem severe, it is important to understand that the signs and symptoms of many injuries do not appear until hours or even days after an incident occurs.
-By seeking medical care quickly, an injury victim in Denver will be accomplishing two things: They will be ensuring their well-being, and they will establish a solid link between the injury incident and the medical care they receive.
+Even if the injuries do not seem severe, it is important to understand that the signs and symptoms of many serious injuries do not appear until hours or sometimes days after an accident occurs.
+By seeking medical care quickly, an injury victim in Denver will be accomplishing two things: They will be ensuring their well-being, and they will establish a solid link between the injury incident and the care they receive.

-Reporting the incident.
+Reporting the accident.
 Where an injury gets reported will vary depending on the particular type of case we are dealing with.
-For example, vehicle accidents need to be reported to the police when they occur.
+For example, motor vehicle accidents must be reported to the police when they occur.
 Workplace accidents need to be reported to a supervisor or the employer when they occur.
-It is important to make sure an official report is made after any type of injury incident.
+It is important to make sure an official report is made after any type of injury accident.

 Gathering evidence.
-If it is safe to do so and if a person’s injuries do not prevent them from doing so, gathering evidence can begin.
-This often includes using a phone or another type of camera to take photographs of everything at the scene of an incident.
-Additionally, the names and contact information of any eyewitnesses should be written down so that these individuals can be contacted later on.
+If it is safe and if a person’s injuries do not prevent them from doing so, gathering evidence can begin.
+This often includes using a phone or another type of camera to take photos of everything at the scene of an incident.
+Eyewitnesses’ names and contacts should be written down so that these individuals can be contacted later on.

-After the initial injury incident is over, there are still steps that need to be taken in the days and weeks that follow.
+After the initial injury accident is over, there are still steps that need to be taken in the days and weeks that follow.

-Contacting a skilled attorney.
-Injury victims should contact a Denver injury lawyer who can get involved early in the case and begin the process of gathering and preserving evidence.
-An attorney can conduct a complete investigation into the incident and handle every aspect of the claim on behalf of the client.
+Contact our experienced attorneys.
+Accident victims should contact a lawyer in Denver who can get involved early in the case and begin the process of gathering and preserving evidence.
+An attorney can conduct a complete investigation into the incident and handle all aspects of the claim on behalf of the client.